 Family/External Responsibilities: Being responsible for a family is probably the only job more stressful than working in healthcare.
 All day you care for the well-being of strangers and their families, and as soon as you get home, you must start caring for your own.
 Parenting is a full-time job, and when combined with a 40+ hour work week, you can get stuck in a never-ending cycle of stress.

-For more on physician burnout, head to our previous blog post.
+For more on physician burnout, head to our previous blog post on reducing physician burnout.

 Avoiding burnout and staff turnover requires a collaborative effort between organizational leaders and their employees.
 Both parties have an essential role.